 Because science can't be contained by four walls, we're making more and more resources available online every day.
 From in-depth biodiversity courses to live webcams of Academy creatures, we offer ways for people of all ages—and all locations—to learn about, care about, and interact with the natural world in some truly exciting ways.

-Get a window into the day-to-day behaviors of splashing African penguins, graceful sharks and rays, and the riot of colorful fishes in our Philippine Coral Reef tank by tuning into one of three in-house live webcams, each of which streams 24 hours a day.
+Get a window into the day-to-day behaviors of splashing African penguins, graceful stingrays, and the riot of colorful fishes in our Philippine Coral Reef tank by tuning into one of three in-house live webcams, each of which streams 24 hours a day.
 From feeding to preening to schooling, the webcams offer a behind-the-scenes look at some of the Academy's most fascinating residents.